-All interdisciplinary minors in Black Studies are required to take BLST 015: Introduction to Black Studies, ordinarily during their first 2 years, and four additional courses listed in the catalog that earn Black Studies credit.
-Honors minors must complete a 2-credit honors thesis as one of these additional courses.
-Of these four additional courses, at least one of them must be outside of the departmental major, and no more than one course may be taken outside of Swarthmore.
-To be accepted into the minor begining in 2010, a GPA of 3.0 in Black Studies related courses will be required.
-We strongly advise students to take a course in African or African diasporic history.
+All interdisciplinary minors in Black Studies are required to take BLST 015: Introduction to Black Studies, ordinarily during their first two years, and four additional courses listed in the catalog that earn Black Studies credit.
+Of these four additional courses, at least one of them must be outside of the departmental major, and no more than one course taken outside of Swarthmore may be counted toward the minor.
+To be accepted into the minor a GPA of 3.0 in Black Studies related courses is recommended.
+We strongly advise students to take at least one course in African or African diasporic history.

-The 2-credit honors thesis must include work done for the interdisciplinary minor and should entail some unifying or integrative principle of coherence.
-In addition, an honors thesis must also include substantial work (normally 50 percent or more), drawing on a discipline that is outside of the student's major.
+The two-credit honors thesis must include work done for the interdisciplinary minor and should entail some unifying or integrative principle of coherence.
 The Black Studies Committee must approve the proposal for the 2-credit honors thesis, normally during the fall of the student's senior year.

-After consultation with the major department, minors may draw on these preparations to enhance or, where appropriate, to integrate their completed or ongoing senior honors study for the major.
-Work in Black Studies may be represented in the honors portfolio sent to the external examiner by the inclusion of an essay designed to enhance and/or integrate work done in two or more courses, a revised and enriched seminar paper or a term paper from a Black Studies course, a video or audio tape of a creative performance activity in dance or music, or other approved creative work.
+Work in the Black Studies Program may be represented in the honors portfolio sent to the external examiner by the inclusion of an essay designed to enhance and/or integrate work done in two or more courses, a revised and enriched seminar paper or a term paper from a Black Studies Program course, a video or audio tape of a creative performance activity in dance or music, or other approved creative work.

 Students interested in the Black Studies course or honors minor will need to complete an application form in addition to formally requesting the minor in the portal.